article icon

 How should I go about making company rules and regulations?

-First, you need to have balance when making rules and regulations.
+Balance is crucial when developing workplace rules and regulations.
 For instance, you need not create a plethora of policies that control the actions of your numerous employees when all you require are sufficient policies to control the actions of a few.
-You don’t need to cover every contingency -- you need guidance to handle certain situations.
+You don’t need to cover every contingency—you need guidance to handle certain situations.
 In short, ensure that your rules and regulations protect the company and lead to all employees being treated fairly.

 Can a company refuse a holiday/time-off request?

 As an employer, you can refuse to grant a holiday or time-off request.
-For instance, many of your workers in the same team or department ask to leave at the same time, particularly over Christmas, Easter or summer.
+For instance, many of your workers in the same team or department ask to leave at the same time, particularly over the winter holidays.
 In such a scenario, it might not be practical to allow some requests because you have to make sure that the needs of the company are met.
-Employers may also need to take into account when a refusal to grant a request for holiday time-off may run into a religious accommodation issue.
+Employers may also need to take into account, however, when a refusal to grant a request for holiday time-off may run into a religious accommodation issue.
 (Title VII of the Civil Rights Act of 1964 prohibits employment discrimination based on religion.)

 Are companies required to advertise jobs internally?